vitaly-t/pg-promise/README.md

     }
 }
 ```
-It can be useful for diagnostics / logging within your application.

 Notification happens just before the query execution.
 And if the notification handler throws
 an error, the query execution will be intercepted and rejected with the error that's been